Every industry has its lingo. But DTC retail can often feel like its own language. So, we defined the most common ecommerce terms in everyday English.

 Marketing efficiency ratio indicates how well your culmination marketing efforts have been to date.

-Unlike return on ad spend, which provides insights on your immediate marketing efforts of a single channel or campaign, MER looks at the culmination of your marketing efforts across all channels.
-In other words, when you rely only on ROAS, you might miss the bigger picture.
+Unlike return on ad spend, which provides insights on your immediate marketing efforts of a single channel or campaign, MER looks at the culmination of your marketing efforts across all channels (PPC, SEO, social media, email marketing, affiliate marketing, etc.).
+In other words, when you rely only on ROAS, you might miss what is important for omnichannel retail.

 Because of this, the goal is to keep your marketing efficiency the same or better as you increase ad spend.